subvertnormality/mosaic/README.md

 To clear a transposition lock:

 1. Hold the step with the locked value.
-2. Press the zero value on the transposition fader.
+2. Select the currently selected lock value.

 ##### Octave Locks